 All patients participate in ongoing, brief screenings for depression, traumatic stress, substance use, and other behavioral health disorders as part of an initial and periodic medical history intake or update.
 Patients screening positive for depression, substance use and/or traumatic stress are offered counseling.
 Patients with mental illness may be treated by their primary care provider or internally referred to the mental health team for further evaluation and treatment, and are supported by their team social worker.
 Patients who screen positive for substance use disorder receive a brief intervention and if appropriate are referred into the Greater Pathways program for substance use treatment.

 Pediatric patients are screened for exposure to violence at their initial visit and ongoing well-child visits.
 If a child screens positive, he/she will meet with the pediatric social worker for a full biopsychosocial assessment and ongoing treatment, including Trauma Focused Cognitive Behavioral Therapy (TF-CBT), as appropriate.
-Screenings provide information necessary to triage/stratify patients based on their behavioral health needs.

 The Community Health Worker (CHW) serves as a link between Greater Portland Health, health/social services, and the community to facilitate access and improve the quality and cultural competence of health care delivery.
 This role serves as a cultural broker, assures positive health outcomes, and builds individual and community capacity by increasing health knowledge and self-sufficiency.
 CHWs role includes a range of activities such as navigation of systems, outreach, community education, informal counseling, social support and advocacy.
 Staff members are multilingual in French, English, Kinyarwanda, Kirundi, Swahili, and Somali.